 Rafael Payare

-With his innate musicianship, charismatic energy, gift for communication, and irresistibly joyous spirit, Venezuelan conductor Rafael Payare is “electrifying in front of an orchestra” (Los Angeles Times).
-The 2024-25 season marks his third as Music Director of Canada’s Orchestre symphonique de Montréal (Montreal Symphony Orchestra/OSM) and his sixth as Music Director of California’s San Diego Symphony (SDS).
+With his innate musicianship, charismatic energy, gift for communication, and irresistibly joyous spirit, conductor Rafael Payare has “considerable grace and considerable swagger, making the two go unusually yet inexorably together” (Los Angeles Times).
+The 2025-26 season marks his fourth as Music Director of Canada’s Orchestre symphonique de Montréal (Montreal Symphony Orchestra/OSM) and his seventh as Music Director of California’s San Diego Symphony (SDS).
 Other current positions are Principal Conductor of Virginia’s Castleton Festival, a post he has held since 2015, and Conductor Laureate of Northern Ireland’s Ulster Orchestra, where he was Principal Conductor and Music Director from 2014 to 2019, making multiple appearances at London’s BBC Proms.

-The 2024–25 season sees Payare and the San Diego Symphony inaugurate San Diego’s newly renovated Jacobs Music Center with a star-studded opening night concert featuring a world premiere composed for the occasion by Texu Kim.
-Payare goes on to conduct a full roster of performances at the venue over the season, bookended by Mahler’s Second and Third Symphonies.
-With the OSM, Payare leads a similarly full season, including an eight-city European tour with pianist Daniil Trifonov, a season-opening account Schoenberg’s monumental Gurre-Lieder, and the release of their third album together on the Pentatone label: an all-Schoenberg recording to mark the composer’s 150th anniversary.
-This album follows their spring release of Strauss’s Ein Heldenleben and Mahler’s Rückert-Lieder in 2024 and of Mahler’s Fifth Symphony in 2023, which was named an Editor’s Choice by both Gramophone and BBC Music magazines.
-The conductor rounds out his season with high profile returns to the New York Philharmonic, Philadelphia Orchestra, and London’s Royal Opera House, Covent Garden.
+The 2024–25 season saw Payare and the SDS inaugurate San Diego’s newly renovated Jacobs Music Center with a star-studded opening night concert featuring a world premiere composed for the occasion by Texu Kim.
+The full roster of performances at the venue over the season included Mahler’s Second and Third Symphonies, the world premiere of Billy Childs’s Concerto for Orchestra, and multiple major works by Shostakovich and Strauss, among many others.
+With OSM, Payare led a season-opening account of Schoenberg’s monumental Gurre-Lieder to mark the composer’s 150th anniversary, a milestone also recognized by the release of an all-Schoenberg album that marked their third together on the Pentatone label, adding to a rapidly growing and critically acclaimed discography.
+Previous releases include Strauss’s Ein Heldenleben and Mahler’s Rückert-Lieder in 2024 and Mahler’s Fifth Symphony in 2023, which was named an Editor’s Choice by both Gramophone and BBC Music Magazine.

 Born in Barcelona, Venezuela, in 1980, Payare first discovered classical music at the age of 14, when he began playing horn in the El Sistema program.
 After just three weeks he joined the Symphony Orchestra of Anzoátegui, before becoming part of the National Children’s Orchestra of Venezuela, with which he toured Europe, Asia and the Americas.
 From 2001 to 2012 he served as Principal Horn of the Simón Bolívar Symphony Orchestra, taking part in prestigious tours and recordings with Gustavo Dudamel and other eminent conductors including Claudio Abbado, Lorin Maazel, Sir Simon Rattle, and Giuseppe Sinopoli, who first inspired Payare to conduct himself.
 Receiving conducting training from El Sistema founder José Antonio Abreu and from subsequent mentors Maazel and Krzysztof Penderecki, Payare went on to lead all of Venezuela’s major orchestras.
 Today he is himself an inspiration to younger musicians, continuing his long-standing involvement with El Sistema and the Simón Bolívar Symphony Orchestra and enjoying a close relationship with London’s Royal College of Music, where he conducts the symphony orchestra each season.
-He has also led youth projects with the Chicago Civic Orchestra, Orchestra of the Americas, and Filarmónica Joven de Colombia, and conducted a tour with the National Youth Orchestra of Ireland.
+He has also led youth projects with the Chicago Civic Orchestra, Orchestra of the Americas, and Filarmónica Joven de Colombia, conducted a tour with the National Youth Orchestra of Ireland, and founded the El Sistema OSM Program in Montreal in 2024.
 Payare resides in San Diego and Montreal with his wife, acclaimed cellist Alisa Weilerstein, and their two young children.

 www.facebook.com/RafaelPayareConductor